 A native Maconite, Dr. Richardson graduated from Lanier High School and was the first athelete to be offered a baseball scholarship to Vanderbilt University in Nashville, Tennessee where he earned his Bachelor of Science degree.
 He earned his medical degree from The Medical College of Georgia in Augusta and completed his internship in General Surgery at Boston City Hospital.
 He completed his orthopaedic residency at John Hopkins Hospital in Maryland.
 Dr. Richardson is a veteran of the United States Navy.

-Dr. Richardson is married with eight children and three grandchildren and enjoys golf, fishing, and spending time on the coast with his family and friends.
+Dr. Richardson enjoys golf, fishing, and spending time on the coast with his family and friends.